andreRBarata/Eel/docs/InterimReport/InterimReport.md

-# Research
+# 2. Research
 <!--
 What research has been done and what are the outputs?, This concerns background research on the topic itself, as well as any research on the data analytics that you plan to perform and the technologies that you wish to use.
 Use the following headlines to fill in your information.
 -->

-## Background Research
+## A. Background Research
 <!-- Porquê do projeto -->

 While researching for this topic I started by searching for similar projects, I came across several projects but none was exactly what I had in mind.

 After this I did research into technologies that could be used for such a project.
-This lead me to decide upon the programming language and a framework and several libraries that would be good for this project.
+This led me to decide upon the programming language and a framework and several libraries that would be good for this project.

 #REVIEW
 <!--